kekearif/KACircleCropViewController/README.md

 # Usage

+Simple drag the files *KACircleCropViewController*, *KACircleCropScrollView* and *KACircleCropCutterView* into your project.
 Initialize the view controller, pass in the image to be cropped and then present.
 ```Swift
 let circleCropController = KACircleCropViewController(withImage: UIImage(named: "cloud.jpg")!)
 circleCropController.delegate = self